F5Networks/k8s-bigip-ctlr/docs/README.rst

 Architecture
 ------------

-The ``k8s-bigip-ctlr`` is a Docker container that can run in a `Kubernetes`_ Pod.
-A special type of Kubernetes ConfigMap resource, called an `F5 resource`_, passes encoded data to ``k8s-bigip-ctlr``, telling it:
+F5 Kubernetes BIG-IP Controller is a Docker container that runs in a `Kubernetes`_ Pod.
+It uses an `F5 Resource`_ to determine:

-1. what objects to configure on your BIG-IP, and
+- what objects to configure on your BIG-IP, and
-2. to which `Kubernetes Service`_ the BIG-IP objects belong.
+- to which `Kubernetes Service`_ the BIG-IP objects belong.

-The ``k8s-bigip-ctlr`` watches the Kubernetes API for the creation and modification of F5 resources.
+The F5 Kubernetes BIG-IP Controller watches the Kubernetes API for the creation and modification of F5 resources.
-When it discovers changes, the ``k8s-bigip-ctlr`` modifies the BIG-IP accordingly.
+When it discovers changes, the F5 Kubernetes BIG-IP Controller modifies the BIG-IP accordingly.

 For example:

-1. The controller detects creation of an F5 ``virtualServer`` resource.
+#.
+F5 Kubernetes BIG-IP Controller discovers a new F5 ``virtualServer`` resource.
-2. The controller creates a new virtual server object on the BIG-IP; [#objectpartition]_
+#.
+F5 Kubernetes BIG-IP Controller creates a new virtual server object on the BIG-IP; [#objectpartition]_
-3. The controller creates pool members on the virtual server for each node in the Kubernetes cluster; [#nodeport]_
+#.
+F5 Kubernetes BIG-IP Controller creates a pool member on the virtual server for each node in the cluster; [#nodeport]_
-4. The controller monitors the F5 resources and linked Kubernetes resources for changes and dynamically reconfigures the BIG-IP as needed.
+#.
+F5 Kubernetes BIG-IP Controller monitors F5 resources, and linked Kubernetes resources, for changes.
+#.
+F5 Kubernetes BIG-IP Controller reconfigures the BIG-IP when it discovers changes.

-The BIG-IP then handles traffic for the Service on the specified virtual address and load-balances to all nodes in the cluster.
-Within the cluster, the allocated NodePort is load-balanced to all pods for the Service.
+The BIG-IP handles traffic for the Service the specified virtual address and load-balances to all nodes in the cluster.
+Within the cluster, the allocated NodePort load balances traffic to all pods.

 Configuration Parameters
 ------------------------

 +--------------------+-----------+-----------+---------------+-------------------------------+-------------------+
 | Parameter          | Type      | Required  | Default       | Description                   | Allowed Values    |
 +====================+===========+===========+===============+===============================+===================+